himalayadua/Interview-guide/Companies/F1 Visa QnA/Interview.md

 - VO: Will you continue the internship if your university offers you?
     Me: I will do internship until the CPT period.

+> VO: I'm Approving your Visa learn more you in your University, study well.